CritCoder/VoiceGPT/DEPLOYMENT.md

 1. **Go to Vercel Dashboard**
    - Visit: https://vercel.com/dashboard
-   - Find your `distinct-frame-extraction-master` project
+   - Find your VoiceGPT project

 2. **Open Project Settings**
    - Click on the project